hans-econ/hans-econ.github.io/source/index.md

 - [BASEforHANK](https://github.com/BASEforHANK)

-**HANS** solves HA models with an arbitrary number of  endogenous states, handles multi-dimensional continuous choice variables including portfolio choices, handles discrete choices, and solves for  nonlinear transition paths.
+**HANS** solves HA models with an arbitrary number of  endogenous state variables, handles multi-dimensional continuous choice variables including portfolio choices, handles discrete choices, and solves for  nonlinear transition paths.
 For examples demonstrating the capability and usage of the toolbox, see the list below.

 **HANS** takes intuitive model script files as input similar to Dynare, compiles C++ binaries for high-performance computations, and offers user-friendly MATLAB interfaces.
 For example, the model of Krusell and Smith (1998) can be represented with the following toolbox script: